Amateur Photographer verdict

 Fujifilm X-T50 sensor.
 Photo JW/AP

 Thanks to the new processor, the camera gains subject detection for autofocus.
-As on Fujifilm’s other cameras, this encompasses animals, birds, cars, motorbikes, airplanes and trains.
+As with Fujifilm’s other cameras, this encompasses animals, birds, cars, motorbikes, airplanes and trains.
 Face and eye detection for people is also included but accessed via a separate setting.

 For power, the camera uses Fujifilm’s familiar NP-W126 battery, which charges in-camera via USB-C and should be good for 390 shots per charge.
 A single SD card slot occupies the same compartment in the base and supports fast UHS-II type cards for extended burst shooting.
 There’s a 3.5mm stereo microphone input, which doubles up as a remote release socket, along with USB-C and micro-HDMI connectors.
 As usual, Wi-Fi and Bluetooth are built in for smartphone connectivity.